As you prepare for a capital campaign, you may wrestle with whether to hire a consultant. And, you might be wondering how to do so.

 What we’ve found is that on-site consulting is much less of a necessity than you may think.

-With the Toolkit, we’ve created a more efficient and effective way to empower you with the resources, strategy, and support you’d get from a traditional campaign consultant — and far more affordably.
+With our Toolkit, we’ve created a more efficient and effective way to empower you with the resources, strategy, and support you’d get from a traditional campaign consultant — and far more affordably.

-At Capital Campaign Pro, we’ve taken full advantage of the remarkable technologies available today — including easy access to online material and video conferencing software — to provide the experience, discipline, direction, and courage you need to run an effective campaign.
+At Capital Campaign Pro, we believe in a partnership approach.
+We’ve taken full advantage of the remarkable technologies available today — including easy access to online material and video conferencing software — to provide the experience, discipline, direction, and courage you need to run an effective campaign.

 Our Capital Campaign Pro toolkit includes: